 Is copper sustainable?

-To date at least 65% of all copper mined remains in circulation, or available for use.
-Because of copper’s unique ability to be recycled over and over without any loss in performance or properties, around half of Europe’s copper demand is currently being met by recycled materials and approximately 30 per cent of demand globally, drastically reducing the need for mining.
+To date, at least 65% of all copper mined since 1900 remains available for use.
+Because of copper’s unique ability to be recycled over and over without any loss in performance or properties, around half of Europe’s copper demand is currently being met by recycled materials and approximately 30% of demand globally, drastically reducing the need for mining.